Pegi1727/Decolonizing-the-Algorithm-DAR/README.md

 ‌
 ## 📜 Citation
 If you use this model or these instruments in your research, please cite:
 Merrikhi, P. (2026).
 Decolonizing the Algorithm: Epistemic Agency, Authorial Voice, and Critical AI Literacy in L2 Academic Writing.
 ‌
 ## ✉️ Contact
-Dr. Pegah Merrikhi Deniz. qizi@gmail.com
+Dr. Pegah Merrikhi Deniz.qizi@gmail.com